phosfox/ml_embedded/abbreviations.md

 ## Linear Regression:

 [Linear Regression](http://wiki.fast.ai/index.php/Linear_Regression) is a supervised machine learning algorithm where the predicted output is continuous and has a constant slope.
-Is used to predict values within a continuous range. (e.g. sales, price, height) rather than trying to classify them into categories (e.g. cat, dog, chipmunk).
+It is used to predict values within a continuous range. (e.g. sales, price, height) rather than trying to classify them into categories (e.g. cat, dog, chipmunk).

 ### Simple Linear Regression